Lauren Hogg

-Lauren Hogg (born June 10, 2003) is an American author and activist against gun violence.
+Lauren Elizabeth Hogg (born June 10, 2003) is an American author and activist against gun violence.
 She survived the Stoneman Douglas High School shooting in 2018 and after became a co-founder of March for Our Lives and advocates against gun violence.
-She is the younger sister of gun control activist and former Marjory Stoneman Douglas student David Hogg.
-She graduated from MSD High School in 2021, three years after David.
+She is the younger sister of gun control activist and former Marjory Stoneman Douglas student David Hogg, who also survived the shooting.

-Early life and Stoneman Douglas High School shooting
+Early life and education

-Hogg was born on June 10, 2003, and is the daughter of Kevin Hogg, a former agent of the Federal Bureau of Investigation, and Rebecca Boldrick, born in San Diego County, California and a teacher for Broward County Public Schools in Broward County, Florida.
-Hogg and her family moved to Washington, D.C. after her graduation in 2021.
+Hogg was born on June 10, 2003, and is the daughter of Kevin Hogg, a former Federal Bureau of Investigation agent, and Rebecca Boldrick, born in San Diego County, California and a teacher for Broward County Public Schools in Broward County, Florida.
+Hogg and her family moved to Washington, D.C. after the shooting, where she attended Georgetown Day School, graduating in 2021.
+She has stated that D.C. is her refuge.

+She began studying at Georgetown University in the fall of 2021 and graduated in May 2025.